 What is the AWS Serverless Application Repository?

-The AWS Serverless Application Repository is a collection of serverless applications and serverless application components provided by AWS and other AWS partners and developers.
-With a growing selection of applications to choose from, the Serverless Application Repository makes it easy to get started with the AWS Serverless platform.
+The AWS Serverless Application Repository offers a growing collection of serverless applications published by AWS and other AWS partners and developers.
+The Serverless Application Repository makes it easy to deploy applications for common use cases like web and mobile back-ends, stream processing, machine learning, and more, so you can quickly get started with the AWS Serverless platform.

 What kinds of applications are available in the AWS Serverless Application Repository?